Following the mood of last post I decided to bring up a musical interpretation of Ovid’s myth, John Blow’s Venus

 Courtiers, there is no faith in you,

-You change as often as you can:
+change as often as you can:

 Your women they continue true